security in your finances

 what is phishing?

-phishing is a subset of fraud, one of the biggest online threats today, and one that almost everyone is exposed to.
+what is phishing?phishing is a subset of fraud, one of the biggest online threats today, and one that almost everyone is exposed to.
 As its name suggests, phishing is an attack aimed at obtaining our data.
 Quite a few attacks can be prevented by technical means, however, without your involvement, technical means are worth very little.
 We, at K&H, do our best to protect your money and your data, but one of the key components of that protection is YOU.

 & why would it be good for the attacker to get my data?